 The Association’s Board of Directors consists of the four elected officers plus 9 members-at-large and one alternate.
 The at-large seats on the board are filled via the Association’s annual elections; one-half of these at-large seats are up for election each year.
 At-large directors serve a two-year term.
 For more information, see the Association’s by-laws.

-Larry Trick, Spaatz #452, served as president of the Association from 1998 to 2000 and was vice president from 1997 to 1998.
+Larry Trick, Spaatz #452, is charter member of the Association.
+He served as the vice president of the Association from 1997 to 1998 and president from 1998 to 2000.
 He currently leads the effort to locate all missing Spaatz Award recipients.
-A U.S. Navy civil service employee, Larry is program manager for America’s newest X-plane, the X-49A Vectored Thrust Ducted Propeller advanced technology demonstrator, at Naval Air Station Patuxent River, Maryland.
-He holds undergraduate and graduate degrees in aerospace engineering from Penn State University and previously commanded CAP’s Maryland Wing.
-(Term expires in 2016.)
+Larry recently retired after 35 years as U.S. Navy Civil Service employee.
+During his career, he was the program manager for the the X-49A Vectored Thrust Ducted Propeller Advanced Technology Demonstrator and later the Chief Engineer for the Naval Aviation Center for Rotorcraft Advancement.
+He holds Bachelor’s and Master’s degrees in aerospace engineering from Penn State University and previously commanded CAP’s Maryland Wing.
+(Term expires in 2022.)

 *Antonio Barroso, Director #9